karabayse/edabit/README.md

 * Odd up, even down
 * Comparing arrays
 * Between words
 * Return names from an array of objects
+* Return the four-letter strings